-(2002) in Education (Emphasis on Curriculum and Instruction), City University at Seattle.
-Enrolled Tribal member in the Crow (Apsáalooke) Tribe.
-Professional experience includes working as Director of Title III Program at Little Big Horn College, Coordinator for Crow Tobacco Prevention Program, Director of Crow Tribal Health Department, and Research/ Development Specialist for Office of Economic Development of the Crow Tribe.
-She is an advocate for the revitalization of Crow language and culture on the Reservation.
-She has been an elected member of the Montana State Senate and currently is a member of the Montana House of Representatives.
+M.Ed.
+(2002) in Education with an emphasis in Curriculum and Instruction from City University at Seattle.
+Enrolled Tribal member of the Crow (Apsáalooke) Tribe.
+Professional experience includes Director of the Title III Program at Little Big Horn College, Coordinator for the Crow Tobacco Prevention Program, and Director of the Crow Tribal Health Department.
+She is an advocate for the revitalization of Crow language and culture and has served in both the Montana State Senate and House of Representatives.

 Col. (Ret.)
 Rodney G. Thomas is a retired 30-year veteran of the United States Army.
 He holds an M.A. in National Security and Strategy from the U.S. Naval War College and an M.S. in Transportation Management from the Florida Institute of Technology.
 He served eighteen years overseas, including combat operations in Southwest Asia.
 A respected researcher and award-winning author, he has written extensively on North American warfare and military history, including Rubbing Out Long Hair – Pehin Hanska Kasota and Biilaachia – White Swan.